Pelli Choopulu: Casting

-Ritu Verma who earlier worked in Tharun's Anukokunda was selected as lead actress while Vijay Deverakonda who portrayed a supporting role in Yevade Subramanyam (2015) made his debut as lead actor with this film.
-Vijay agreed to do this role as he found it "realistically very lazy" and "so close to my heart because young attitude, irresponsible behavior was a part of my personal life".
+Ritu Verma who earlier worked in Tharun's Anukokunda was selected as lead actress while Vijay Deverakonda, who portrayed a supporting role in Yevade Subramanyam (2015), made his debut as lead actor with this film.
+Vijay agreed to do this role as he found it "realistically very lazy" and "so close to my heart because young attitude, irresponsible behaviour was a part of my personal life".

 Filming

 Tharun shot the entire film in sync sound as he feels it offers freedom for artists to improvise their dialogues.
-The sync sound equipment from Mumbai, that was used for Gangs of Wasseypur was used for this film.
+The sync sound equipment, from Mumbai, that was used for Gangs of Wasseypur was used for this film.
 The filming was completed within 35 days.

 Distribution and Box-office

-The film was made on a budget of 60 lakh to 1.2 crore.
+The film's budget was ₹60 lakh to 1.2 crore.
 The producer had spent another ₹60 lakh on its promotion.
 D. Suresh Babu acquired the theatrical rights for an amount of ₹1.50 crore and released it under his banner Suresh Productions across Andhra Pradesh and Telangana.

-The film has collected over ₹5 crore gross at the AP/TG box office in its opening week.
+The film collected over ₹5 crore gross at the AP/TG box office in its opening week.
 In five weeks, the film has grossed over ₹30 crore.
 The film's theatrical rights in the US had been bought for $200,000 and it went on to gross over $1.22 million, making it the biggest overseas hit in terms of return on investment.

-Gemini TV has acquired its satellite rights for an amount of ₹2.35 crore.
+Gemini TV had acquired its satellite rights for an amount of ₹2.35 crore.